Table of Contents

 Practice Waiting Before Buying

+One effective strategy to curb impulse buying and prevent clutter in your home is to practice waiting before making a purchase.
 Instead of immediately buying something on impulse, take some time to think about whether you truly need it and if it will add value to your life.
-This waiting period allows you to reconsider the purchase and avoid unnecessary clutter.

 Buy for Your Current Lifestyle